talisein/mikutime/index.markdown

 Digital Stars Radio has been a monthly Twitch stream from Crypton Future Media.
 This special Miku Expo edition will review the other Miku Expo Online
-activities: Let's Paint 3.0 and #MikuWorldGallery
+activities: Let's Paint 3.0 and #MikuWorldGallery.
+The English stream will be on Twitch, while YouTube will have the Japanese language stream.

 |Timezone|Time|Day|
 |--------|----|---|